 Harris, Sara.
 Father Divine: Holy Husband.
 New York: Doubleday Publishing Company, 1953.

 “John Doe (alias God) – A Biography of Father Divine.”
-Online at The Chiseler.
+The Chiseler.

 Kerns, Phil, with Doug Wead.
 Peoples Temple, Peoples Tomb.
 Plainfield, NJ: Logos International, 1979.